Henry's Fork of the Snake River from Last Chance Idaho

 Best flows

 Use the RiverReports Island Park chart and USGS 13042500 together.
-Stable releases make the best technical window; sudden changes, heavy wind, or off-color water should move you to a different reach, safer bank, or another nearby river.
+Stable releases make the best technical window.
+Sudden changes, heavy wind, or off-color water should move you to a different reach, safer bank, or another nearby river.

-When to skip
+When to leave

 Skip or change reaches when Harriman Ranch dates or special rules are unclear, when releases make wading or floating unsafe, when wind defeats technical dry-fly fishing, or when crowding would force poor etiquette.